FitnessKeeper/DEPRECATED-terraform-redis-elasticache/README.md

 - `apply_immediately` - "Specifies whether any modifications are applied immediately, or during the next maintenance window.
 Default is false."
 - `allowed_cidr` - "A list of Security Group ID's to allow access to.
 Defaults to localhost"
 - `allowed_security_groups` - "A list of Security Group ID's to allow access to.
 Defaults to empty list"
-- `redis_failover` - "Defaults to false"
+- `redis_failover` - "Defaults to false , for failover to work, node type must larger then t2, and redis_cluster must be greater then 1"
-- `redis_node_type` - "Instance type to use for creating the Redis cache clusters Defaults to cache.t2.micro"
+- `redis_node_type` - "Instance type to use for creating the Redis cache clusters Defaults to cache.m3.medium"
 - `redis_port` - "Defaults to 6379"
 - `redis_version` - "Redis version to use, defaults to 3.2.4"